HydraMeshnet/developer-portal/sdk/tutorial_send_hyd.md

 # SDK Tutorial: Sending HYD Programmatically

 In this tutorial, you will implement a Hydra transaction with the SDK.
-A pre-generated vault filled with test HYD's can be accessed through a passphrase: you will send HYD's using code from this wallet to your own personal vault.
+A demo passphrase will give you access to a pre-generated vault filled with test HYD's.
+You will send HYD's using code from this wallet to your personal vault.

 #### Prerequisites